ichthyosaurus/sailfish-patch/README.md

 ## Installation in a virtual machine

-On non-debian based distros, its easier to use a virtual machine to run the sailfish-patch utility.
+On non-Debian based distros, it might be easier to use a virtual machine to run the sailfish-patch utility.
-Install [vagrant](https://www.vagrantup.com/) and choose a provider, for example virtualbox (and maybe the vbguest plugin with `vagrant plugin install vagrant-vbguest`).
+Install [vagrant](https://www.vagrantup.com/) and choose a provider, for example Virtualbox (and maybe the vbguest plugin with `vagrant plugin install vagrant-vbguest`).

 You can now setup a virtual machine by running `vagrant up` in the `vagrant` folder.
 SSH into the virtual machine with `vagrant ssh`, you find the synced folder under `/vagrant` which is one level above the folder of `sailfish-patch`.